twopisoft/tweetmoodtut/README.md

-# Tutorial for doing Tweet Sentiment Analysis with HP Vertica and HP IDOLOnDemand.
+# Tweet Sentiment Analysis with HP Vertica and HP IDOLOnDemand - A Tutorial.